 - Moses initially refuses God's call to go back to Pharaoh's court and demand the Israelites' freedom.
-(His excuse: he's a stutterer - literally, his "lips are sealed."
-Also, the fact that he's wanted for murder might have something to do with it.
-God's response?
-Moses still has to go, but he can bring his brother Aaron along to make the speeches.)
+His excuse: he's a stutterer - literally, his "lips are sealed" (also, the fact that he's wanted for murder might have something to do with it).
+More of a downplayed example because God sees right through the lame excuse and states in no uncertain terms Moses still has to go, but he can bring his brother Aaron along to make the speeches.

-- Jonah is literally called by God to deliver a message to a city.
+- A straighter example would be when Jonah is literally called by God to deliver a message to a city.
 Jonah doesn't want to do it, so he tries to run away on a ship.
 Of course, trying to run away from an omnipresent deity doesn't really work so much.
 God causes a storm to come up at sea that threatens to sink the ship.
 Jonah knows why the storm is happening and tells the crew to throw him overboard to save themselves.
 They reluctantly do so. and that's where the titular giant fish comes in.
 Making this Older Than Feudalism.

 - While the apostle Peter did indeed follow Jesus around everywhere to the point that claiming he would never abandon him, he broke said promise when Jesus was captured by the Pharisees.
 It was not until the rooster crowed the third time that he realized his mistake and repented of his sins simply because he remembered Jesus prophesied that he would do this.

-- This also featured into the founding of Islam; some historical traditions hold that Muhammad initially refused to receive The Qur'an because he couldn't read it - and later on, contemplated committing suicide, for fear of becoming a madman.
+- This also features in the founding of Islam; some historical traditions hold that Muhammad initially refused to receive The Qur'an because he couldn't read it - and later on, contemplated committing suicide, for fear of becoming a madman.

 - Glinda refuses the call to adventure when Elphaba asks at the end of Act 1 of Wicked.
 Unusual in that she refused because accepting would cost her everything, and in the end she pretty much lost everything anyway, it just wasn't due to her refusal of the call.

 - Cyrano de Bergerac: At Act I scene V, best friend Le Bret heralds the Call to Adventure to Cyrano: Confess his love to the beautiful Roxane.
-Cyrano will refuse the offer then, and even later when Christian, another of Roxane's suitors, literally forces him to confess at Act IV.
-Cyrano’s tragedy is that he keeps refusing the call until he is sure that Roxane will not cruelly reject him, and when that happened,it was too late.
+Cyrano refuses the offer then, and even later when Christian, another of Roxane's suitors, literally forces him to confess at Act IV.
+Cyrano’s tragedy is that he keeps refusing the call until he is sure that Roxane will not cruelly reject him, and when that happens, it's too late.